ajinkyaingole30/K8s-Ceph/README.md

 Ceph is open source, software-defined storage maintained by RedHat.
 It’s capable of block, object, and file storage.
 The clusters of Ceph are designed in order to run on any hardware with the help of an algorithm called CRUSH (Controlled Replication Under Scalable Hashing).
 This algorithm ensures that all the data is properly distributed across the cluster and data quickly without any constraints.
 Replication, Thin provisioning, Snapshots are the key features of the Ceph storage.

 There are good storage solutions like Gluster, Swift but we are going with Ceph for following reasons:
-               _1. File, Block, and Object storage in the same wrapper._
+               1. File, Block, and Object storage in the same wrapper.
-               _2. Better transfer speed and lower latency._
+               2. Better transfer speed and lower latency.
-               _3. Easily accessible storage that can quickly scale up or down._
+               3. Easily accessible storage that can quickly scale up or down.

 We are going to use Ceph-RBD storage in this blog to integrate with Kubernetes.